neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         :meth:`ParallelNetManager.splitcell` which provides a simple interface to support load balanced network simulations.

-        See :meth:`ParallelTransfer.multisplit` for less restrictive
+        See :meth:`ParallelContext.multisplit` for less restrictive
         parallel simulation of individual cells.

     .. warning::